 When you’re referred to Dementia Wellington, either by your GP or by calling us directly, you will have access to help and services to that will hopefully make things easier and to help you continue to enjoy doing the things you like to do.

-Click here for a PDF pamphlet outlining all our services, education, and support groups available for people affected by dementia.
+Check out our Support and Resources 2021 booklet to get up-to-date information on all our services, education, and support groups available for people affected by dementia.

 One-on-one expert advice